 White Tongue Alone: Not Thrush

-- If a white tongue is the only finding it's not due to thrush.
+- If a white tongue is the only finding, it's not due to thrush.

 Return to Child Care

-When to Call Your Doctor for Thrush
+When to Call for Thrush

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - Your child looks or acts very sick